Learn how to start a blog in eleven easy steps. Get the basics to grow a successful blog. Earn money by helping others while doing what you love.

 Blogs are content machines, and it helps if you like to write.
 Not every writer is an editor, and it can be challenging to edit your writing.
 Having an editor helps tremendously, although it can be expensive to hire a freelance editor to edit every blog post.
 The best answer is Grammarly.

 Grammarly is a software suite for perfecting written English.
-It checks for more than 250 types of spelling, grammar, and punctuation errors, enhances vocabulary usage, and suggests citations.
+It checks for more than 250 spelling, grammar, and punctuation errors, enhances vocabulary usage, and suggests citations.
 It even contains plagiarism checks in the professional version.

 Make Money Blogging